samsel/easy-url-params/README.md

 ---------
 * Easily View Parameters in a URL Query string in a tabular form
 * URL can be loaded from active chrome tab
+* Modify individual Params and reload the new url in the current tab
 * Preserve state - save & load the last viewed URL using local storage

 To Dos